weter123/Online-Forum-Client/README.md

   - utilized redux-toolkit
     - used confiugreStore instead of createStore
     - used createSlice when creating reducer functions
-  - Migrate from React Router v5 to React Router v6
+  - Migrated from React Router v5 to React Router v6
     - used Routes instead Switch
     - removed exact and render and replaced them with element.